Boiled Rice, How To Cook It perfectly?

-Adding salt or oil to water is not generally practiced in Northern India.
+Adding salt or oil to water is not generally practised in Northern India.

 It is difficult to generalise cooking different varieties of rice.
 The method below is best for Basmati or other long grain rice.
 Brown rice needs more water and longer cooking times.
 Serves 4